-- Have an understanding of health and production at the population level, including knowing how scientific methods are used to obtain information about a population, and knowing how one with breeding-related measures can improve properties that are related to health, reproduction and production in our domestic animal populations.
+- Have an understanding of health and production at the population level, including knowing how scientific methodology is used to obtain information about a population, and knowing how one with breeding-related measures can improve properties that are related to health, reproduction and production in our domestic animal populations.

-- Be able to use basic statistical methods for description and analysis of data.
+- Be able to use basic statistical methods for data collection; data description.

 - Have an understanding of how systematic errors, random errors and incorrect presentation may provide misleading information about the condition of the population.

-- Be able to use basic epidemiological methods for measurement of health and disease, for evaluation of the association between factor and disease, and for interpreting results of diagnostic tests.
+- Be able to use basic epidemiological methods to measure and assess disease incidence, measure and evaluate the association between factor and disease, and to interpret the results of diagnostic tests.